ruthtillman/batch-extract-ead-to-csv/README.md

 ## To use

+1. Open `fa-new.sh`.
+Make sure the batch ingest path to batch is correct.
+Many lines.
+2. Open `process.py` and ensure `directory` on line 86 is the correct path to the batch.

+## To adapt

-1. Edit variable `directory` (line 61) or turn it into a `raw_input` string and add to the end.
+1. Edit variable `directory` (line 86) or turn it into a `raw_input` string and add to the end.
-2. Edit appropriate lines in `createCSV` (line 72).
+2. Edit appropriate lines in `createCSV` (line 125).
 Lines which should be considered have comments explaining the internal uses.
-3. Make any decisions in line 11 re: the desired separator between `<part>` elements
+3. Make any decisions in line 25 re: the desired separator between `<part>` elements
 4. Run `python process.py`

+## To update

+Make the path to batch ingest something in fa-new.sh and then passed to process-new.py